-Provide risk analysis which would cover the risk to the organisation in implementing and managing the completedproject for example, planning (listed building consent), financial, environmental, legal, delays etc.
+Provide risk analysis which would cover the risk to the organisation in implementing and managing the completedproject for example, planning (listed building consent), financial, environmental, legal, delays etc. It is advisable to consider adopting real-time risk management by utilizing real-time risk assessment software and dynamically adjusting risk management strategies to ensure timely identification and response to risks throughout the project process.

 PEST ANALYSIS (POLITICAL, ECONOMICAL, SOCIAL, TECHNOLOGICAL)

 Conduct a PEST analysis which examines the political, economic, social and technological influences surrounding the project and whether their impact is negative (a threat) or positive (an opportunity).